X0KA/Quadtrees-Research/README.md

 And in the third frame, we divide all the previous subspaces that had more than 3 particles.
 As you can see, there are some subspaces which only have one particle, so we won't even need to check their collision.

-Only by dividing the space twice, improved the performance of our game in a 1279%.
+Only by dividing the space twice, improved the performance of our system in a 1279%, by going from 400 iterations each frame to 29.
 Amazing, right?

+### Quadtree structur ###

+Now i'm going to show you the core structure of quadtrees, then explain superfially how I would make a quadtree structure to work with colliders and then i'll explain how I made my camera culling.